szabgab/slides/crystal/crystal_1_0_conf.md

 * Hash#delete - removes an element in-place

 {aside}
-It seems there is some inconsitency here.
+It seems there is some inconsistency here.
 {/aside}